Guides

 Where Context7 Helps Most

-For Copilot workflows, prefer MCP servers that match the task.
-Documentation servers help with APIs, repository servers help with issues and pull requests, and operational servers help only when the coding task depends on live product state.
+Keep the rest of your Copilot MCP config task-specific.
+Documentation servers for APIs, repository servers for issues and reviews, operational tools only when the task depends on live state.

 FAQ